Shopify/polaris/polaris.shopify.com/content/contributing/shipping-your-contribution.md

 yarn turbo run dev --filter=@shopify/polaris

 # Open https://localhost:3000 to test documentation
-# Open https://localhost:6006 to test Storybook examples and Playgrounds
+# Open https://localhost:6006 to test Storybook examples and Playground sandboxes
 ```

 If your adding or editing documentation, ensure your content displays as expected on the style guide website: